DiscordSRV/Documentation/docs/ascension/placeholders.md

 %user_isboosting:'Boosting;Not Boosting'%
 ```

-### Recursive Placeholders
+### Placeholder Drill-Down
-Recursive placeholders are a special type of placeholder which allow you to specify what information you want from it.
+Some placeholders provide a context that has placeholders of its own.

 In this example we will be using `%user_highest_role_<role>%`.
 The `%user_highest_role_` part returns the highest role of the user and turns it into a [role placeholder](#role).

 You can then use any [role](#role) related placeholders.
 For example `%user_highest_role_name%` will return the highest roles name, or `%user_highest_role_color%` returns the color of the highest role.

-This same premise is used for all the re lookup placeholders.

 ### I/O and Server Threads
 Any placeholder that requires a I/O operation to be fulfilled, will **not** wait for that request to be completed, if the placeholder is requested on a server thread.